 WFLF is dedicated to assuring the forever safe harbor of all rescue horses under its charter, which means seeing that their housing and care is provided for the lifetime of each horse.
 Rescue is just the beginning of a long, dedicated endeavor to provide the best quality of life for these majestic refugees.
 The Wild for Life Foundation needs your support now in order to continue our direct aid to these and other wild horses in need.

 Wild for Life Foundation, an all volunteer 501 c3 charity that relies 100% on donations is working around the clock to assure the forever safe harbor for these and other wild and domestic equines.
-Funds are currently being raised to keep these rescue horses safe.
+Funds are currently being raised to support these efforts.
 Please consider making a meaningful donation today.
 100% of the funds received go directly to the aid of the imperiled horses we serve.
-Donations are 100% tax deductible to the full extent permitted by law.
+Donations are 100% tax deductible to the fullest extent permitted by law.

 Business Sponsorship Opportunities are also available.
 Contact Corporate Giving via email at email@example.com to discuss how your company and Wild For Life Foundation can work together to meet your needs while spreading the word to help Lift Humanity through Compassion for Animals.